RiyadWu/FlappyBird/README.md

-# Game Animation
+# Flappy Bird
-Flappy Bird demo, practice of ES6 new features `class`
+Flappy Bird game, use GuaGame framework

 ## How to run this